 The Company accounts for share-based payments using the fair value method.
 For employees and directors, the fair value of the award is measured, as discussed below, on the grant date.
 For non-employees, fair value is generally valued based on the fair value of the services provided or the fair value of the equity instruments on the measurement date, whichever is more readily determinable and remeasured on each financial reporting date until the service is complete.
-The Company has granted stock options at exercise prices equal to the higher of (i) the closing price of the Company's common stock as reported on the OTCQX marketplace or (ii) the closing price of the Company's common stock as reported by the TSX Venture Exchange as determined by the board of directors, with input from management on the date of grant.
+The Company has granted stock options at exercise prices equal to the higher of (i) the closing price of the Company's common stock as reported by Nasdaq, (ii) the closing price of the Company's common stock as reported by the TSX Venture Exchange or (iii) the closing price of the Company's common stock as reported on the OTCQX marketplace as determined by the board of directors, with input from management on the date of grant.
 Upon exercise of an option or warrant, the Company issues new shares of common stock out of its authorized shares.

-The weighted-average fair value of options and warrants has been estimated on the date of grant using the Black-Scholes pricing model.
-The fair value of each instrument is estimated on the date of grant utilizing certain assumptions for a risk free interest rate, volatility and expected remaining lives of the awards.
+The weighted-average fair value of options and warrants has been estimated on the grant date or measurement date using the Black-Scholes pricing model.
+The fair value of each instrument is estimated on the grant date or measurement date utilizing certain assumptions for a risk-free interest rate, volatility and expected remaining lives of the awards.
+The risk-free interest rate used is the United States Treasury rate for the day of the grant having a term equal to the life of the equity instrument.
 Since the Company has a limited history of being publicly traded, the fair value of stock-based payment awards issued was estimated using a volatility derived from an index of comparable entities.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and the Company uses different assumptions, the Company's stock-based compensation expense could be materially different in the future.
 In addition, the Company is required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
 In estimating the Company's forfeiture rate, the Company analyzed its historical forfeiture rate, the remaining lives of unvested options, and the number of vested options as a percentage of total options outstanding.
 If the Company's actual forfeiture rate is materially different from its estimate, or if the Company reevaluates the forfeiture rate in the future, the stock-based compensation expense could be significantly different from what the Company has recorded in the current period.